My review on this movie is overall negative and I have more than enough good reasons for it. This is not to say I disliked everything in the movie.

 My rating is four stars out of five.
 Everything is excellent, save for the length of the game play and realism.

-This is the best version in the series.
+Resident Evil: Remake This is the best version in the series.
 I haven't finished it yet or progressed much far, but so far it is everything Resident Evil was meant to be.
 So far I'd give it five out of five stars.
 I just wish the background sound tracks were the same as the Director's Cut duel shock version released on Playstation.
+Otherwise the graphics are excellent, realism is at it's peak.
+The game play is almost entirely different from the PlayStation & PC versions with the puzzled re-arranged and completely enhanced making it more challenging than ever.

 I give this a full five star rating.
 The video below speaks for the game: